dlshriver/dnnv/docs/getting_started/basic_usage.rst

     --verinet.no_split NO_SPLIT
                           Whether or not to do splitting.

-DNNV requires a network and property be specified, and accepts an optional list of verifiers to be run to check the network and property.
-Currently, verifiers are run sequentially, in the order that they are specified on the command line.
+Only a single verifier can be specified.
+If a network is specified without a property
+(i.e., ``dnnv --network N /path/to/model.onnx``),
+then DNNV will print a brief description of the network.
+This can be useful for understanding the structure of the network to be verified.

 Running DNNV